emfrg/multitasking-n-time-perception-study/README.md

-# This the main repository (Work-In-Progress) of the MSc Thesis "Multitasking and Time Perception"
+# This repository is a Work-In-Progress.
+The full code will be added soon.
+Please find the raw and preprocessed data used in the study.